dev-luqman/Dev-Blogs/blogs/Prometheus_setUp/prometheus.md

 Now that the status is showing running  then we can view in the browser using  the DNS_NAME or public_ip address at port 9090/metrix

 ![Status](images/prometheus_web_status.png)

+###  Thank you for checking this out and stay tuned for more.